Cultivating Joyful

 About Me

-I’ve been a horseperson for over 25 years.
-I apprenticed early on with a wide range of mentors and in a variety of disciplines, and trained full-time with my own clients before choosing to pursue a career in technology so that I could enjoy horses on my own terms.
+I’ve been a horseperson for nearly 30 years.
+As a teenager and young adult, I apprenticed intensively with a wide range of mentors in a variety of disciplines, then established my own training business.
+Having realized my dream of becoming a professional trainer, I eventually chose to pursue a career in technology so that I could enjoy horses on my own terms.

 With the pressures of professional training lifted, I rediscovered the sense of joy that drew me to horses.
 I was surprised to find that my horsemanship improved as I connected the technical skills and principles I had learned with a more open, curious, and playful mindset.

 I’ve returned to helping others with horses, but through a different lens.
-While I enjoy helping horses become more balanced, strong, and confident, I now know that I can have more impact by focusing on helping people become wiser, more capable partners to their horses – and to develop more confidence, presence, and attunement in their lives.
+While I enjoy helping horses become more balanced, strong, and confident, I now know that I can have more impact by focusing on helping people become wiser, more capable partners to their horses – which coincidentally helps them develop more confidence, presence, and awareness in their lives.

 While I have experience in many disciplines, my approach is not specific to any discipline.
 I aim to help establish a common language, clear communication, and trusting relationship, so that horse and human can apply their partnership to any challenge, in any context.
 Once this foundation is built, things that used to feel difficult or impossible can become effortless.

-If you want to develop a softer, lighter, and easier relationship with horses, I’ll be delighted to work with you.
+If you want to develop a softer, more relaxed, and easier relationship with horses, I’ll be delighted to work with you.
 Get started by scheduling a free phone consultation.

 Services